SAFETY ACT CONSULTANTS

 Determine if SAFETY Act

-to a given product, facility, technology, procedure and/or service
+protection can apply to a given product, facility, technology, procedure and/or service

 Describe and review the Act with your risk management, legal, upper management, finance, engineering, and marketing groups as needed